Bounded Rationality Definition

 A Little More on Bounded Rationality

-Decision makers, satisfiers, in this context are seeking satisfactory solution on the contrary to an optimal solution.
-Bounded rationality was proposed by Herbert A. Simon as an option of mathematical modelling of decision making as applied in economics, political science and other relative disciplines.
-It completes rationality as an optimisation which looks at decision making as a fully cognitive process of getting an excellent option given the availability of information.
-Simon used resemblance of a pair of scissors in which one blade represents cognitive limitations of actual humans and the other blade representing the environmental structure describing how mind pays back for scarce resources by exploiting the known environment structural regularity.
+Decision-makers in this context are seeking a satisfactory solution rather than an optimal solution to the problem.
+Bounded rationality was proposed by Herbert A. Simon, a mathematical economist, as a method of modeling decision making as applied in economics, political science, and other relative disciplines.
+It looks at decision making as a fully cognitive process of finding an acceptable option given the available information.

 References for Bounded Rationality